awestruct/awestruct.github.io/file_types.md

 Markdown files are interpreted anywhere within the site tree.

 The `.md` extension will be replaced by `.html` by default.

-The engine will interpolate the Markdown source as a typical Ruby `String`, allowing for expressions such as

-    # This is the \#{page.title}

 ### AsciiDoc (`.adoc`)